Engin Altan Düzyatan: Public image and personal life

 On 28 August 2014, he married the granddaughter of Selim Soydan and Hülya Koçyiğit, Neslişah Alkoçlar.
-The couple has a son, Emir Aras (born 2016) and a daughter, Alara (born 2018).
+The couple has a son (born 2016) and a daughter (born 2018).

 In 2020, Düzyatan went on a short visit to Pakistan, where Diriliş: Ertuğrul has gained popularity, accepting the invitation of a private business company.
 Pakistan's Make-A-Wish Foundation arranged a meeting between Düzyatan and three young terminally ill fans; when there, Engin said, "Thank you very much, I can see I inspired you and I am very happy for this love."
 After signing an agreement with the Lahore-based Chaudhary Group of Companies, of which he was a brand ambassador, he visited Lahore and became one of the top discussions on social media and one of his pictures with a lion went viral.
 Düzyatan also wishes to appear in a Pakistani drama series one day, "if it has a good story."

 Two statues of Ertuğrul on horseback inspired by Düzyatan's portrayal of Ertuğrul in Diriliş: Ertuğrul were placed by a private cooperative housing society in Lahore, Pakistan in 2020.
-A bust of the character was also erected in Ordu, Turkey in 2020, although it was removed by local authorities after a resemblance Düzyatan was pointed out.
-Düzyatan was named by 'The Muslim 500' as one of the world's most influential Muslims in 2020.
+A bust of Ertuğrul was also erected in Ordu, Turkey in 2020, although it was removed by local authorities after a resemblance to Düzyatan was pointed out.
+Düzyatan was listed by The Muslim 500 in the "Arts & Culture" category in 2021, 2022 and 2023.
 Düzyatan's Diriliş: Ertuğrul co-star Nurettin Sönmez felt filming for the scene of Ertuğrul's death in Kuruluş: Osman was difficult due to Düzyatan's legacy in playing the character.
 Düzyatan supported the Turkish government's decision to reconvert Hagia Sophia into a mosque in 2020.